-Maybe it’s because the charges against Kevin (douchebag) Spacey were so much worse.
+Maybe it’s because the charges against Kevin (douchebag) Spacey were so much worse (and seem to be getting worse by the day).
 Maybe it’s because writers had heartily championed C.K. in the last five years, and rushed to leaven their prior praise with now-proper opprobrium.
-Maybe it’s because the writers’ editors had assigned them to review “I Love You Daddy” and they could no longer offer a boilerplate review.
-(Maybe when Spacey’s next movie comes out, uh, if it comes out, the critics will have more to say.)
-Maybe C.K. was simply a better artist, a greater innovator, the David Bowie of stand-up comedy.
-All fair reasons, I guess.
+Maybe it’s because the writers’ editors had assigned them to review I Love You Daddy and they could no longer offer a boilerplate review.
+(Maybe when or if Spacey’s next movie comes out, the critics will have more to say.)
+Maybe C.K. was simply a better artist, a greater innovator, the David Bowie of his chosen art form.

-Maybe (walking horror) Spacey is considered more of a hired hand, C.K. more of an auteur, with his production company’s shows all over the cable landscape.
+Maybe (walking horror) Spacey is considered more of a hired hand, while C.K. is more of an auteur, with his production company’s shows all over the cable landscape.
 I contest that one: if not for Spacey and his willingness to take “House of Cards” to Netflix, the most ground-breaking production house of the last five years might never have broken ground.
 Be that as it may, I believe there’s an unspoken reason for the C.K. memorials compared to the Spacey ignorials: for some, a loved comic feels like a more intimate friend than a loved actor.
 But: not for me, and I doubt I’m alone.